Huan90s/HenCoderPractice/README.md

 # HenCoderPractice
-practice the sample of Hencoder
+practice the sample of Hencoder in kotlin